rakilkim/Time-Traveller/forecast_module/README.md

 This will install all of the necessary packages and requirements for the API server.

+Also, you must download the .env file associated with the forecast module using the link in the Final Project report.
+Place the .env file within the "forecast_module" directory.

 ## Running the Server
 Once installed, run the following in order to run the instance: